m-crown/OMEinfo/README.md

 ### Dash App
 1. Run the Docker container:
-   * For default mode: `docker run -p 8050:8050 omeinfo`
+   * For default mode: `docker run -p 8050:8050 omeinfo` or `docker run -p 8050:8050 mattcrown/omeinfo:latest` if you pulled the image
    * To specify a specific OMEinfo data version: `docker run -p 8050:8050 -e OMEINFO_VERSION data_version omeinfo` where data version may be 1.0.0 or 2.0.0
 3. Open the OMEinfo web application in your browser at `http://0.0.0.0:8050`.
 4. Upload a CSV or TSV file containing geolocation data (latitude and longitude) using the provided interface.
-A test addresses file is distributed with the OMEinfo repo, `OMEinfo/test_data`. `test_addresses` is a large sample metadata file, and can take some time to load. `test_addresses2.csv` is a subset of the larger set, and will load in approx 15 seconds.
+A test addresses file is distributed with the OMEinfo GitHub repo, `OMEinfo/test_data/test_addresses.tsv`, which provides example locations covering a variety of possible annotations.
+Download this file or clone the repo to use it within the Docker app (or CLI).
+NOTE: if downloading the file, use [this](https://raw.githubusercontent.com/m-crown/OMEinfo/main/test_data/test_addresses.tsv) link for the raw file, and be aware that some browsers may add `.txt` suffix to the file.
+Be sure to upload CSV or TSV files with `.csv` or `.tsv` suffixes for compatibility.
 5. The application will retrieve the geographical metadata for the uploaded locations and display the results on a map and in a histogram.
 6. You can choose to display metadata features as the colour coding on the map and as the histogram's x-axis.
 7. A table with the processed data is also provided for further analysis.
+8. When finished using OMEinfo app, stop the Docker container using `docker stop <container_id_or_name>` where `<container_id_or_name>` is the path of your container instance e.g. `omeinfo` if built locally or `mattcrown/omeinfo:latest` if running an image from Docker Hub.
+You can list running containers in Docker using `docker ps`.

 ### Command Line Tool